Document Guide — Marriage Acceptance Certificate

 Use 01 Overseas Spouse Visa Applications A document used for spouse-based immigration filings: USCIS IR-1/CR-1 permanent residency, UKVI Spouse Visa, Singapore ICA LTVP, New Zealand partner or family-related visa matters, and similar.

-Use 02 Foreign-Side Marriage Registration Used to record the Japan-registered marriage in the foreign spouse's home country — for example, the Philippines PSA Report of Marriage, or US state-level marriage records.
+Use 02 Foreign-Side Marriage Registration Used to record the Japan-registered marriage in the foreign spouse's home country — for example, Report of Marriage-related procedures at the Philippine Embassy or Consulate in Japan, PSA registration-related matters, or US state-level marriage records.

 Marriage Acceptance Certificate vs. Family Register